Skip to content

 A patchwork of tax rules

-Eight states – Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington and Wyoming – don't tax income at all.
-A ninth state, New Hampshire, only taxes capital gains and dividend income.
-And five states – Alabama, Illinois, Hawaii, Mississippi and Pennsylvania – exclude pension income from state taxes.
+Eight states —Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington and Wyoming — don’t tax income at all.
+New Hampshire taxes only interest and dividend income.
+And six states — Alabama, Hawaii, Illinois, Iowa, Mississippi and Pennsylvania — exclude pension income from state taxes.

 AARP

-If you don't live in those 14 states, you still may avoid paying taxes on all or some of your pension.
-According to Wolters Kluwer, a tax publishing company, 27 states tax some, but not all, of retirement or pension income.
-Typically, these states tax pension income only above a certain level of adjusted gross income.
-For example, Iowa allows joint filers 55 and older to exclude $12,000 from state taxable income.
-Other filers older than 55 may exclude $6,000.
-Starting in the 2023 tax year, all retirement income will be exempt from state income taxes.
+If you don’t live in one of those 15 states, you may still avoid paying taxes on all or some of your pension.
+According to Wolters Kluwer, a tax publishing company, 26 states tax some, but not all, retirement or pension income.
+Often these states tax pension income only above a certain level of adjusted gross income.
+For example, Connecticut exempts pension income from state income taxes for single filers with a federal adjusted gross income of less than $75,000.
+The number is $100,000 for married couples filing jointly.

 Pensions pay out a defined amount each month until an employee dies, which is why they are called defined benefit plans.
-Your payout typically depends on your salary over time, and how long you worked with the company.
-Pensions are becoming increasingly rare among private employers, however: Only 14 percent of Fortune 500 companies offered a pension plan to new hires in 2019, down from 59 percent in 1998.
+Your payout typically depends on your salary over time and how long you worked at the company.
+Pensions are becoming increasingly rare among private employers, however: Only 11 percent of workers at private companies participated in a pension plan in 2023.

 Increasingly, Americans have had to rely on defined contribution plans, such as 401(k) plans, for retirement income.
-The payout from these plans depends on how much you (and often your employer) contribute, as well as the investment returns in the plan.
-In most defined contribution plans, distributions are taxed as ordinary income by the federal government, but taxation varies from state to state.
-Of the 14 states that won't tax your pension, two states – Alabama and Hawaii – will tax your income from defined contribution plans such as 401(k)s.
+The payout from these plans depends on how much you (and often your employer) contributed, as well as the plan’s investment returns.
+In most defined contribution plans — except Roth IRAs and Roth 401(k)s — distributions are taxed as ordinary income by the federal government.
+But state taxation varies.
+Of the 15 states that won’t tax your pension, two — Alabama and Hawaii — will tax at least part of the income from defined contribution plans, such as 401(k)s.

 Finally, there's Social Security income.
 The federal government can tax some Social Security benefits, depending on your income.
 You'll be taxed on: